implico/frontend-starter/README.md

 ## Directories and configuration
 All configuration definitions are placed in files: `gulpfile.dirs.js` and `gulpfile.config.js`.
 They will be documented soon - until then, please see the sources.

-To change defaults, edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.
+To change the defaults, edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.

 ### Directories